A Letter From the Chancellor

 Over the past several days, we are happy to report that our transition to remote operations for the entire Laurus faculty and administration has been extremely successful.
 There have been no interruptions in services, and all classes are continuing to be held as scheduled.

-At this time, Laurus College will continue its current social distancing efforts and keep all locations closed until June 1.
+At this time, Laurus College will continue its current social distancing efforts and keep all locations closed through the end of August.

 In addition, we encourage you to practice Social Distancing.
 Social Distancing means limiting potential exposure from others by avoiding contact and high-risk areas.